wordshaker/jesswhite_4/_posts/2017-10-25-whoneedsdashboards-post.md

    Helps show any trends.
 If the business is under-performing, why?
 Has there been a trend like it previously and what did we do to mitigate it?
 Has there been a shift in performance over time?

-- **Measures demonstrating the accuracy of the statistical models used for giving a competitive advantage to our customer base.**
+- **Measures demonstrating the accuracy of the statistical models used for giving a competitive advantage to their customer base.**

    Some companies have models of what a customer may need.
-For example, a gas company may expect higher income in winter months especially in households with very young or elderly people.
-Are they selling their product at the right price, and are those that use their services likely to pay their bills?
+For example, a gas company may expect higher income in winter months, especially in households with very young or elderly people.
+Are they selling their product at the right price?
+Are those that use their services likely to pay their bills?

 BI dashboards answer the questions of _'how is the business performing?'_ and _'what can be done to improve the performance?'_.
 They can be used to help structure future business plans, monitor the health of the business and provide transparency to stakeholders.